Four Strings

 Recommended Ensembles: Any

 Amplification: Not required.
-The space is naturally resonant and even the smallest ensemble can fill the room with sound.
+The space is naturally resonant; even the smallest ensemble can fill the room with sound.

 Filed Under: Event Planning, Venues